garrandall/popular-music-data/tracks/behind-bars-slick-rick.md

 Now in Razor Blade City
 Cry suppose the situation seen mad eyes of foes
 Drives a Rolls, hey, yo, money, what size are those?
-Need to phone me til another sprang up, hmm, to gang up On the skid, housing the phone like he didn't know how to hang up Would be hard though ought a minute or so and then yells time on a And when you get your commisary, buy this and that or else I'm gonna
+Need to phone me til another sprang up, hm, to gang up On the skid, housing the phone like he didn't know how to hang up Would be hard though ought a minute or so and then yells time on a And when you get your commisary, buy this and that or else I'm gonna